Everything you need to get started with data engineering (part 1)

 Choose your language.

-Unfortunately, I can't speak for the other programming languages.
-When I work with python, the often used libraries are pandas, numpy among some other tools or libraries such as request, psycopg2, SQLAlchemy, etc. Pandas at its core is a powerful python tool to manipulate and analyze data.
-In some cases, I also use numpy for data analysis and some of the data manipulation as well but technically it is more focused on multidimensional array objects.
+In python, the frequently used libraries in my practice so far are pandas, numpy and some other tools such as request, psycopg2, SQLAlchemy, etc. Pandas at its core is a powerful python tool to manipulate and analyze data.
+In some cases, I also use numpy for data analysis and some of the data manipulation as well, but technically numpy is more focused on multidimensional array objects.

-Here's the caveat; those mentioned tools and libraries are just a few of many, but they have been commonly used in data engineering.
-Perhaps they would be a perfect start.
+Here's the caveat; those mentioned tools and libraries are just a few of many.
+Since they are the most common, perhaps they would be the perfect start.
 Find a few of small projects that would enhance your python skills on pandas, numpy, or maybe a little bit of request and SQLAlchemy.

 Eventually, the more we learn, the better we'll get.
 Even the most expert programmer would still have a lot to learn.
 And yes, experience is the best teacher there is.
 If you encountered some errors, it's okay to ask around!